Daphne Guinness: Personal life

 In 1987, she married Spyros Niarchos, the second son of Stavros Niarchos.
 The couple had three children.
 Her $39 million settlement, obtained at the time of her 1999 divorce, was added to her Guinness inheritance.

-She lives in London and Manhattan with her three children: Nicolas Stavros Niarchos (born 1989), Alexis "Lex" Spyros Niarchos (born 1991), and Ines Sophia Niarchos (born 1995).
+She lives in London and Manhattan with her three children.

 She has been romantically involved with French philosopher Bernard-Henri Lévy for a number of years.
 In the February 2011 issue of Harper's Bazaar, Guinness confirmed to journalist Derek Blasberg: "He is obviously the love of my life".